streetcomplete/StreetComplete/README.md

     * Delete free-floating nodes
     * Additional "other answers"
       * add `access=private` to benches, bicycle parkings, picnic tables, pitches, (leisure) tracks and recycling containers
-      * tag/adjust highway access
+      * add/adjust highway access
       * tag highways as under construction (with finish date)
       * tag buildings as demolished
-      * add conditional maxspeed
+      * add conditional maxspeed (maxspeed quest only)
     * Allow moving nodes that are part of a way (including a clear warning about changing geometry)
     * Allow disabling and moving the note quest
     * Allow closing notes